 He was not an emotional man but did get a bit more emotional on his 75th birthday when I gave him a framed picture of his Honorable Discharge that included an image of the USS Antietam CV-36 and the medals he earned.
 I am also proud to say my youngest nephew served in the Marines for 4 years.
 He was in Afghanistan for nearly a year.

 To those men and women who served or who are serving the U.S. now, I salute you all.
-Aside from being proud of my father who lived to be 84, being a veteran is amongst his proudest accomplishments.
+Aside from being proud of my father who lived to be 84, being a veteran is among his proudest accomplishments.

 All the benefits our veterans get are well deserved.
 I am reminded of this each time I visit Calverton National Cemetery where he’s laid to rest with my mother.
 It's amazing and sad to see so many more tombstones each time I visit.